Overview

 3

-In this work placement, students will be given more hands-on experience within an early childhood education learning environment under the supervision of a work experience mentor.
-Students will be expected to apply the skills, knowledge and strategies gained from course prerequisites as they plan, observe and reflect on their day-to-day participation at their off-site placement.
+In this practicum course, students will be given more hands-on experience within an early childhood education learning environment under the supervision of a work experience mentor.
+Students will be expected to apply the skills, knowledge and strategies gained from course prerequisites as they plan, observe and reflect on their day-to-day participation in their practicum.
 Students will play a lead role within the learning environment and be directly involved in the practice of documentation.
 Application of collaboration, communication skills and teamwork will be observed as students have more direct engagement with children, their families and the community.
-This work placement has five observational days leading to a four-week block of practical experience.

 Pre-requisites: